k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent unexpected objects from getting burn timers
 - Fix: peaceful shambling horrors, take two
 - Fix: prevent artifacts from having a forge quality bit set
+- Fix: address remaining cases where newsym() should be called when a monster transitions from peaceful to hostile or vice versa